 - Looking around at the enticements of the pagan world beckoning to them in their confusion.

-These Jewish Christians were stalled in their faith, floundering in uncertainty.
-In response to their dilemma the Hebrew writer sends them an epistle that does two things:
+These Jewish Christians were stalled in their faith and floundering in uncertainty.
+In response to their dilemma, the Hebrew writer sends them a letter that does two things:

 - He exhorts them to "press on" to maturity.
-If Christ is the better way, then keep going / don't quit / continue the struggle to reach maturity which was their goal.
-And this goal remains the same for every Christian in every generation.
+If Christ is the better way then keep going, don't quit, continue the struggle to reach Christian maturity which was their goal, as it is for Christians today, regardless of cultural or religious background.

-So, in this lesson I'd like to use Hebrews 6:1-12 in order to explain what "pressing on to maturity" means for us as individuals, in our day and age.
-We are not in a similar situation as the Jewish Christians but as Christians our goal is exactly the same - only our obstacles are different.
+In this Mini Book, therefore, I'd like to use Hebrews 6:1-12 in order to explain what "pressing on to maturity" means for us as individuals, in our day and age.
+We are not in a similar situation as the Jewish Christians were in the first century, but as Christians our goal is exactly the same - only our obstacles are different.

-In Hebrews 6:1-12 the writer talks about Christian development in terms of maturity.
+In Hebrews 6:1-12, the writer talks about Christian development in terms of maturity.
 Development is on a continuum, a line that has immaturity at one end with its identifying signs and maturity at the other with its own characteristics.
-Now maturity (in some Bibles the word used is "perfection") is that state where something is complete, finished.
-Like a house that begins as a design and a blueprint then moves through various stages of construction until it is finished, complete - perfect - mature (in Biblical language).
+Maturity (in some Bibles the word used is "perfection") is that state where something is complete, finished, or ripe.
+Like a house that begins as a design and a blueprint then moves through various stages of construction until it is finished, complete, perfect or mature (in Biblical language).

-You see, the Bible teaches that the end of what each Christian is to be like is already there in the mind of God - our lives are the building process that ultimately will finish with completion / perfection - maturity according to God's image of us - when Jesus comes.
-Colossians 3:3-5 says:
+The Bible teaches that the image of maturity that each Christian strives for is already present in the mind of God.
+Our lives are the building process that will ultimately finish with completion / perfection / maturity according to God's image of us when Jesus returns.
+Paul writes:

 For you have died and your life is hidden with Christ in God.
 When Christ, who is our life, is revealed, then you also will be revealed with Him in glory.

-It is to this "maturity" that the writer refers to when he encourages his readers to move with him towards this goal - away from the immaturity where they seemed to be stalled.
+It is to this "maturity" that the writer refers when he encourages his readers to move with him towards this goal, away from the immaturity where they seemed to be stalled.